Buying A Home: 4 Ways To Plan Ahead

 Lower Credit Utilization

-To help asses risk, lenders look at your credit utilization, or how much of your revolving credit you’re currently using.
+To help assess risk, lenders look at your credit utilization, or how much of your revolving credit you’re currently using.
 The less debt that’s outstanding, the better your utilization ratio.
 Generally, using more than 30% of your available credit or nearing your credit limit can hurt your credit score.

 Calculate Your Debt-To-Income Ratio

-Home loan lenders look at what’s called your front-end and back-end debt-to-income ratios.
-Your front-end ratio tells you what you can afford in mortgage-related payments each month, and should be around 28%.
 To figure out your front-end ratio, multiply your gross monthly income by 0.28.
 For example, if your monthly paycheck is $4,000, you should pay a maximum of $1,120 on a mortgage.

-Your back-end ratio is your total debt-to-income ratio, including all of your debt, such as a mortgage, credit card minimum payments, student loans, car loans, child support, etc. Most lender prefer a total debt-to-income ratio below 43%, but this number will vary by lender and loan type.
+Your back-end ratio is your total debt-to-income ratio, including all of your debt, such as a mortgage, credit card minimum payments, student loans, car loans, child support, etc. Most lenders prefer a total debt-to-income ratio below 43%, but this number will vary by lender and loan type.

 Increase Your Savings

-Also consider increasing your savings to pay for a down payment on your home.
-The recommended down payment is 20% of the total cost of the home, anything lower than 20% will require you to purchase private mortgage insurance which can increase your payments or certain costs during the process.
+Also, consider increasing your savings to fund a down payment on your home.
+The recommended down payment is 20% of the total cost of the home, anything lower than 20% will generally require you to purchase private mortgage insurance which can increase your payments or certain costs during the process.

 Boost Your Credit Score